vivek4879/WorkoutTracker/sprint1.md

 4. *Frontend Implementation*
    - Developed *React-based frontend* for authentication.
    - Implemented responsive UI components for a seamless user experience.
    - Used *React Router* for page navigation.

-5. *Frontend & Backend Integration*
-   - Established API communication between *frontend and backend* using *RESTful APIs*.
-   - Implemented *JWT-based authentication* for securing API endpoints.
-   - Error handling and response validation successfully integrated.
+5. *Profile Deletion*
+   - User is able to delete profile.
 ---

 ## ❌ Not Completed